On this dayJan 07, 1807

 The kidnapping, trafficking, and sale of Africans escalated dramatically in Charleston between 1803 and 1807.
 Anticipating a constitutional ban on the Transatlantic trade beginning in 1808, traffickers in Charleston imported more than 40,000 kidnapped Africans during these five years alone.
-The 88 kidnapped Africans trafficked into Charleston on this day in 1807 would be some of the first of more than 21,000 kidnapped Africans who would be brought through Charleston in 1807 alone, accounting for 95% of the total Africans trafficked into the U.S. in 1807.
+The 88 kidnapped Africans trafficked into Charleston on this day in 1807 would be some of the first of more than 21,000 kidnapped Africans who would be brought through Charleston in 1807, accounting for 95% of the total Africans trafficked into the U.S. in 1807.

 As mortality rates on the Fair American illustrate, the Middle Passage subjected kidnapped passengers to brutal, traumatic conditions, with many perishing before reaching North American shores.
 At least 13% of all kidnapped Africans destined for Charleston during the Transatlantic slave trade died during the Middle Passage.
 Africans trafficked to Charleston faced equally brutal conditions following disembarkation.
 Many spent weeks quarantined on Sullivan’s Island in Charleston Harbor or detained in the city’s warehouses, where thousands died awaiting sale at downtown markets.

 Africans trafficked to South Carolina faced a lifetime of involuntary servitude on labor-intensive rice plantations.
 Rice required 10 times the labor to produce when compared to other colonial cash crops.
 Further, in South Carolina, enslavers had complete discretion over the sentencing and punishment of enslaved people accused of wrongdoing, resulting in brutal physical torture and summary executions.
 South Carolina’s rice plantations had alarming mortality rates among enslaved people—higher than anywhere else in the South.
 About one-third of enslaved Africans who landed in South Carolina died within a year.